CyberCowboy/NewerThan/README.md

 NewerThan
 =========

-Find files newer than input date
+Find files created or modified after an input date in a given directory, and all lower directories